Uinyw/financetracker/pages/analysis/usecases_bankaccount.md

 Primary Actors: User
 Secondary Actors: -

-Preconditions: The bank account to delete exists in the set of bank accounts for an specific user
+Preconditions: The bank account to delete exists in the set of bank accounts.
-Postconditions: The given bank account is removed from the set of bank accounts
+Postconditions: The bank account with the given ID does not exist in the set of bank accounts.

 Flow:
-1. The user enters the ID or the name of the bank account to delete it.
+1. The user provides the ID of a bank account to update.
-2. The system queries for the corresponding bank account and finds it.
-3. The system removes the bank account and all associated data from the set of bank accounts.
+2. The systems removes the bank account with the given ID from the set of bank accounts.

 Alternative flows:
 2a.
-No bank account with the given ID or name exists: The systems informs the user about the non-existence of the bank account to delete.
+No bank account with the provided ID exists: The system informs the user about his invalid input.

-Information Requirements: ID or name of the bank account
+Information Requirements: ID
 ```